Looks like no Palazzo at another town hall

 “Also, as I think I mentioned, I had to politely interrupt him several times because, when asked specific questions about how he would vote on bills, he would take every opportunity to tell us about himself, and repeatedly tried to convince us that he was ‘not a politician.’
 Well, we were not asking if he was.
 We were asking how he would vote on several bills, but he continued to eat up time talking about himself without answering direct questions.”

-She said they emailed Palazzo’s office after that meeting to talk about having him at a town hall but didn’t receive a response so they went to his office.
+She said they had emailed Palazzo’s office after that meeting to talk about having him at another town hall but didn’t receive a response, so they went to his office.

 “Again a week passed with no response.
 I called the office, was first hung up on, dialed again, and spoke with her.
 She said that they were not planning to have any town halls and she did not believe he would be available for private meetings either.”